Go 1.26

 - standard library additions for performance and security

 But my favourite addition is the archsimd package that makes using SIMD instructions easy to use.
-I did a lot of tests of this and found that it can boost the performance of code by up to 20 times!
+I did a lot of tests of this and found that it can boost performance up to 20 times!

 Unfortunately, archsimd currently only supports amd64 (Intel/AMD).
 I’ll undoubtedly look at it again when it supports other architectures (like ARM) and hopefully some sort of high-level “architecture independent” package.